CphbusFall2017FullStackJS/fullStackJsFall2017/period-2.md

 Short introduction to NoSQL, MongoDB and Mongoose

 #### Before this lesson you should:
-I don't plan to talk about NoSQL in general, because Martin Fowler does it a lot better than me.
+I don't plan to talk about NoSQL in general, since Martin Fowler does it a lot better than me.
 Watch the video given below, either before or afther the lesson.
 It covers all "general questions" related to NoSQL

 Usually I always recommend a local database for development.
 Since we only have one day for this topic however, I suggest you create a free account on mlab.com as outlined below, and use this account for all exercises related to MongoDB and Mongoose.
 - Create an Account on mlab.com